yanganto/test-with/README.md

 ## Http/Https Service
 Run test case when the http/https service available.
 This is good for integration testing.
+Require `http` feature, if default features are disabled.

 ```rust
 // https service exists